5l1v3r1/MacVendor/README.md

 # MacVendor:
 ***
- - A Simple Python **Method** for Get Any MacAddress Vendor Company Name
+ - A Simple Python **Module** for Get Any MacAddress Vendor Company Name
 ***
 # ScreenShot